 1. Visit Trinity College with the old Book of Kells and the beautiful old library!
 Famous writers like Samuell Becket & Oscar Wilde studied here.

 2. Although this is one of the biggest tourist hotspots, the Guinness Storehouse is worth a visit!

 3. Visit the Wicklo Mountains with the PaddyWagon and wander around the old Glendalough village with a violent Viking past.
 Unfortunately I wasn’t able to go myself, so I have to go back soon!

 Visit Dublin for the friendly Irish, the welcoming pubs, the amazing food deli’s, the shops, the secret cocktail bars and of course: the Guinness beer.
 Dublin was a pleasant surprise!
-A return ticket from Amsterdam was 50 euros with Ryan Air, incl. hand luggage.
 So yes, I will be back soon!
 Hope you will enjoy the Dublin City Guide!